-Figure 24 shows the cumulative MIBI scores for all current monitoring stations, along with sites that were historically monitored.
+Figure 24 shows the cumulative MIBI scores for all current monitoring stations, along with historically monitored sites.
 The results show a mix of sites that indicate potential impairment and those that do not (see Appendix for annual scores).
 Sites with medians below the sample threshold, indicating a potential impairment, had low diversity and an abundance of pollution tolerant species.
-Multiple sites have medians above the impairment threshold, including the stretch of the Vermillion River that runs through Rambling River Park in Farmington (A06) and the part that cuts through the DNR Wildlife Management Area (13-5).
-Scores above the threshold indicate that a diverse population of macroinvertebrates were identified at the site and several of them are pollutant-sensitive species.
+Only one site in 2023 had a median above the impairment threshold, including the stretch of North Creek just upstream of the confluence with the Vermillion River.
+This score indicates that a diverse population of macroinvertebrates were identified at the site and several of them are pollutant-sensitive species.

 Figure 24.
 Macroinvertebrate Index of Biological Integrity (MIBI) score by region.

-Number of samples collected from 2009-2022 is shown in parenthesis (see Appendix for more details).
+Number of samples collected from 2009-2023 is shown in parenthesis (see Appendix for more details).
 The impairment threshold is indicated by a dashed blue line.
 Sites with scores above the threshold value (green area), are likely not to be considered 'impaired'.
 Sites with scores below the threshold value (red area), are likely to be considered 'impaired'.
-2022 sites have a grey circle indicating the MIBI score.
+2023 sites have a grey circle indicating the MIBI score.